ajsmith607/rls/readme.md

 ![Reagan Land Surveying mobile screenshot](/static/screenshots/after-mobile.png)

-The site depends on a base theme found in the [Hugo Minimal Components](https://github.com/ajs17/hugo-min-components) project, also on Github.
+The site depends on a base theme found in the [undergo](https://github.com/ajsmith607/undergo) project, also on Github.